altocodenl/tagaway/readme.md

    - If successful, returns a 200.

 - `GET /tags`
-   - Returns an object of the form `{tags: ['tag1', 'tag2', ...], hometags: ['hometag1', 'hometag2', ...], organized: INT}`.
+   - Returns an object of the form `{tags: ['tag1', 'tag2', ...], hometags: ['hometag1', 'hometag2', ...], organized: INT, homeThumbs: {HOMETAG1: {id: ID, deg: INT|UNDEFINED, ...}}`.
 The `tags` list includes user tags, as well as year tags and geotags; it also includes tags shared with the user by other users, each of them in the form `'s::USERNAME:tag'`.
 The `hometags` array returns all hometags; the `organized` key contains the number of organized pivs for the user.
+The `homeThumbs` object has one entry per hometag, containing the id (and optional rotation in `deg`) of a random piv belonging to that tag.

 - `POST /hometags`
    - Body must be of the form `{hometags: [STRING, ...]}`.